errorinc0de/Coding-Questions/HackerRank Problems/Staircase/Problem.md

 **Explanation:**

-he staircase is right-aligned, composed of # symbols and spaces, and has a height and width of n=6.
+The staircase is right-aligned, composed of # symbols and spaces, and has a height and width of n=6.